rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-aws/src/site/markdown/guide/cloudformation.md

 **CloudFormation** also takes some additional meta-information.
 The one you can actually interact with is `physicalResourceId` which identifies resource created by your handler.

-`pl.chilldev.commons.aws.cloudformation.CustomResourceResponse` just wraps your data together with resource information (for the moment just physical ID).
+`pl.wrzasq.commons.aws.cloudformation.CustomResourceResponse` just wraps your data together with resource information (for the moment just physical ID).

 You can return response in two ways - if you are not interested in physical ID, just wrap your data (it will set ID to